← All Neural Networks & Deep Learning modules

 model.fit(X, y, validation_split=0.3, epochs=300) # the loop

-AI anchor — you've trained a neural network The network you just drove from noise to a classifier is, structurally, the same kind of object as the models behind image recognition, recommendation, and language.
-They are bigger — billions of weights, hundreds of layers, oceans of data — but the loop is the one you just ran: forward, loss, backprop, update.
-You did not watch deep learning happen; you did it.
+AI anchor — you have trained a neural network The network just trained from random initialization to a working classifier is, structurally, the same class of object as the production models underlying image recognition, recommendation systems, and natural language processing.
+Those models are larger — billions of parameters, hundreds of layers, training sets of substantial scale — but their training loop is identical to the one executed here: forward pass, loss, backpropagation, update.
+You have not observed deep learning in the abstract; you have implemented it.

 This activity needs JavaScript.

-Where you go next You now understand how neural networks learn — from a single neuron to a deep, regularized classifier you trained yourself.
-Course 5 — Inside Large Language Models takes the very same machinery, scales it to billions of weights stacked in transformer blocks, and shows how it turns into a model that reads and writes language.
-Everything you built here is the foundation it stands on.
+Subsequent course You now understand the principles by which neural networks learn — from a single neuron to a deep, regularized classifier trained from random initialization.
+Course 5 — Inside Large Language Models applies the same machinery, scales it to billions of parameters composed in transformer blocks, and develops how this architecture produces models capable of processing and generating natural language.
+The material developed here is the foundation on which Course 5 is built.

-One-sentence summary: a neural network learns by repeating one loop — forward pass, loss, backpropagation, weight update — over many epochs; you choose the dataset, the depth and width, the learning rate, and the regularization, and those choices are the entire craft of training the deep models that power modern AI.
+Summary: a neural network learns by iterating a single loop — forward pass, loss, backpropagation, weight update — across many epochs.
+The practitioner selects the dataset, the depth and width, the learning rate, and the regularization configuration; these design decisions constitute the practical methodology of training the deep models underlying contemporary AI.

 ← Back to all modules